SerJosh/oaks-taverners-cricket-club/README.md

   - The Gallery page presents multiple images containing the club playing cricket and socialising, which is all in the Gallery.

-  - There are a few background images containing cricket elements, with the Home page containing a landscape image of the Clubs ground.
+  - There are a few background images containing cricket elements, with the Home page containing a landscape image of the club's ground.

 * As a viewer, I want to easily find the contact information for the club.